robertdebock/docker-cntlm/README.md

 Replace:

-- `username` for your own username.
+- `my_username` for your own username.
-- `mydomain` for you own domain.
+- `example.com` for you own domain.

+> The `PROXY` variable can have any value when generating a hash.
+For running CNTLM, a correct value is required.

 You'll seen output like this: